Prices and Departures: For a quick list of all our departures and prices, see the Prices & Schedules page.

 Getting to Bluff Bluff is around 25 minutes from Invercargill, 3.5 hours from Dunedin and around 3 hours from Queenstown by road.

-For other accommodation options in Invercargill and Bluff, we suggest contacting Invercargill iSITE (information centre): 03 211 0985 or visit www.invercargill.org.nz
+For accommodation options in Invercargill and Bluff, we suggest contacting Invercargill iSITE (information centre): 03 211 0985 or visit www.invercargill.org.nz

 Mobility: Please note the vessel has steep stairs & high sills on all doorways.
 Please discuss any mobility issues with us prior to departure.